 - Full copy of the signed EA from the Competent Authority in terms of NEMA, granting approval for the development; - Any Amendments of the EA from the competent Authority; - Copy of the EMPr as well as any amendments thereof; - All method statements prepared by the EPC and submitted to the ECO for approval; - All weekly checklists prepared by the Environmental Site Agent (ESA); - All monthly ECO reports prepared by the ECO; - Minutes and attendance register of environmental site meetings; - Attendance registers of all environmental inductions; - An up-to-date environmental incident log; - A copy of all instructions or directives issued; - A copy of all corrective actions signed off.
 The corrective actions must be filed in such a way that a clear reference is made to the non-compliance record; and - Complaints register.

-In compliance with condition 29 of the EA, all the records relating to monitoring and auditing must be kept on site and made available for inspection to any relevant and competent authority.
+All the records relating to monitoring and auditing must be kept on site and made available for inspection to any relevant and competent authority.